Gloucester Cathedral: Dissolution and recreation

 At its inception, the abbey stood in the see of Worcester; but its position was transformed at the Dissolution of the monasteries.
 Following abolition, Henry VIII created the new Diocese of Gloucester and on 3 September 1541, the abbey church became its cathedral, with John Wakeman, last abbot of Tewkesbury, as its first bishop.
 The diocese covered the greater part of Gloucestershire, with small parts of Herefordshire and Wiltshire.
 Although staunchly Royalist in its sympathies, the city, and the cathedral, escaped largely unscathed from the tumult of the English Civil War and plans for complete demolition formulated during the Commonwealth were not taken forward.

 The 18th and 19th centuries saw repeated periods of reconstruction, renovation and rebuilding.
-Counter to the approach sometimes adopted elsewhere in the Victorian era, the 19th restorations at Gloucester, firstly by the local architects, Frederick S. Waller and Thomas Fulljames, and latterly by George Gilbert Scott, were "on the whole, very tactful" [see box].
+Counter to the approach sometimes adopted elsewhere in the Victorian era, the 19th century restorations at Gloucester, firstly by the local architects, Frederick S. Waller and Thomas Fulljames, and latterly by George Gilbert Scott, were "on the whole, very tactful" [see box].
 During the Second World War a recess in the crypt was used to house the Coronation Chair, which had been moved in August 1939 from Westminster Abbey for safe keeping.
 The 13th century bog-oak effigy of Robert Curthose was placed on the chair and the whole covered by sandbags.
 The Great East Window was also dismantled and placed in storage.
 The remainder of the 10,000 sandbags supplied by the Office of Works were used to protect the other monuments in the cathedral, including the tomb of Edward II.

 Modern period

 The cathedral celebrated its 900th anniversary in 1989.
 In 2015 Rachel Treweek was installed as bishop, the first woman to be appointed to a diocesan bishopric in the history of the Church of England.
 In September 2016 Gloucester Cathedral joined the Church of England's 'Shrinking the footprint' campaign, intended to reduce the Church of England's carbon emissions by 80% by 2050.
 The cathedral commissioned a solar array on the cathedral roof which is expected to reduce the cathedral's energy costs by 25%.
-The installation was completed by November 2016, making the 1,000-year-old cathedral the oldest one in the UK with a solar installation.
+The installation was completed by November 2016, making the 927-year-old cathedral the oldest one in the UK with a solar installation.A redevelopment of the former car park area next to the south side of the cathedral was finished in 2018, making the car park a landscaped green space under the 'Project Pilgrim' initiative.